Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/index.md

 Hi there,

-I'm Logesh Sakthivel, a Software Engineer at embedUR Systems.
+I'm Logesh Sakthivel, and I work as a Senior Software Engineer at embedUR Systems.
 I am passionate about Python, Go, Linux, API and expertise in Wireless and IoT domain.

 Experience
 ======